 Workload SRA: Therapeutic Intervention = 45 min.
-Service Activity Attendance Day - Face-to-Face = 1 Visits - Face-to-Face = 1 (optional) Category of Service Recipient Resident
+Service Activity Attendance Day - In-person = 1 Visits - In-person = 1 (optional) Category of Service Recipient Resident

 Student Related Examples

 A physiotherapist spends three hours preparing for a student placement.
 During the three hours you perform such tasks as reviewing the evaluation forms, setting up a space for the student, pulling relevant articles, etc. How would you record your workload?